-In the United States today, there is a massive shortage of science, technology, engineering, and math (STEM) teachers, which is impacting the learning of students today, and thus, the STEM workforce of the future.
+In the United States, there is a massive shortage of science, technology, engineering, and math (STEM) teachers, which is impacting student learning and, thus, the STEM workforce of the future.

-Of the STEM teachers in the workforce that do exist, women are far less represented than men.
-Even though women make up half of the total U.S. college-educated workforce, they still only make up 28% of the science and engineering workforce.
+Between 2003 and 2017, the number of women in science and engineering jobs rose from nearly 1.3 million to almost 2 million.
+Of STEM teachers in the workforce, women are far less represented than men.
+Even though women make up more than half of the total U.S. college-educated workforce, they still only make up 29% of the science and engineering workforce.

 That’s why the actions of Erika Parker, a teacher at Corona High School in Corona, CA, are so important.
 Originally a sales engineer, Parker found the EnCorps STEM Teachers Program when she was looking to make a change in her life that accommodated her dream and her family at the same time.
 EnCorps put her on a path to becoming a teacher, giving her the opportunity to share her knowledge of STEM with children.